awsdocs/amazon-s3-userguide/doc_source/S3OutpostsCreateEndpoint.md

 **Permissions**
 For more information about the permissions that are required to create an endpoint, see [Permissions for S3 on Outposts endpoints](S3OutpostsIAM.md#S3OutpostsEndpointPermissions)\.

-The following examples show you how to create an S3 on Outposts endpoint by using the AWS Command Line Interface \(AWS CLI\) and AWS SDK for Java\.
+The following examples show you how to create an S3 on Outposts endpoint by using the AWS Management Console, AWS Command Line Interface \(AWS CLI\), and AWS SDK for Java\.

 ## Using the S3 console<a name="S3OutpostsCreateEndpointConsole"></a>